-I also want to mention that a simple blog post showing before and afters may give an impression that this was fun and easy… but the truth is, the experience was stressful, to say the least.
+I also want to mention that a simple blog post showing before and afters may give an impression that this was easy… but the truth is, the experience was stressful!
 As a family it challenged us – and while we are happy we did it, we are happier to have it behind us!

 Many items (appliances, cabinetry, etc.) were ordered before demolition.
 The start date of demo was February 2022, finishing up by November.
 If you’re planning a kitchen remodel be sure to read my 2023 Kitchen Trends Report.

 Same view, on move in day:

 Links to all items you can shop are listed at the bottom of this post.
 Ceilings are 10ft.

 The cabinets are made by Crystal Cabinetry, a US based company.
 The color is called Frosty White; its a warm shade of creamy white.

 We painted the kitchen drywall and trim to match the warm cabinetry, to keep it uniform.
 The color resembles SW Alabaster.
 It’s a warm, creamy white.